ericmdev/docker.bash/README.md

     $ . bin/build

+Runs `docker-compose build`.

-Runs `docker-compose build`: the [build](https://docs.docker.com/compose/reference/build/) command to build services in docker-compose.yml.
+The [build](https://docs.docker.com/compose/reference/build/) command to build services in docker-compose.yml.

 *Services are built once and then tagged as project_service.